 Where should I keep my fireproof safe?

-The best place to store a safe so it’s most protected from a fire is the basement.
+We think (personal opinion only!) that the best place to store a safe so it’s most protected from a fire is the basement.
 The lower the better, really.
 But, if the safe is fireproof, it should be okay anywhere in the house.
 The bigger concern is keeping it somewhere so that thieves can’t see it.
-Hide it in a discrete but easily accessible location.
+We would hide it in a discrete but easily accessible location.

 What about fireproof bags?